ashisgithub02/weather-website/README.md

-# Weather App
+# Weather Website

-Welcome to the Weather App project!
+Welcome to the Weather Website project!
 This simple web application allows users to get real-time weather information by entering the name of a city.

 ## Features